Do Go On - 532 - Dashcon Failure

 Was it COVID reasons maybe?

-Oh, maybe it was, yeah.
+Oh, maybe it was.

 Fireworks went off over the city, which is great because you're right there.